Outreach ~ Partnerships Off the Hill

 Each year, St Alban’s participates in a Faith Build, teaming with other churches in our area to build a home for a deserving individual or family.
 Our participation consists of one day of providing the labor to supplement the professional Habitat for Humanity staff, as well as provide lunch and snacks to the crew of approximately 30 individuals.
 We have been able to provide a donation of money to cover a portion of the costs to build the house in addition to our contributions of labor.
+To see a video of our October 2017 build, click here.
 You can learn more about Austin Habitat for Humanity at their website, www.austinhabitat.org

 Meals on Wheels of Central Texas

 Meals on Wheels of Central Texas distributes over 3,000 meals every business day to homebound seniors and people with disabilities, and provides other crucial services like in-home care, home repairs, respite care, grocery shopping and delivery, and pet care.
 St. Alban's helps by delivering some of those meals.
 We develop lasting relationships with the seniors we serve.
 You can learn more about Wheels on Meals at www.mealsonwheelscentraltexas.org

 St. Alban's has partnered with Menchaca Elementary over the past several years.
 In addition to providing mentors to at-risk students, we have sought to fight the "summer slide" (when students' reading skills diminish due to lack of reading opportunities) by providing studentsat Menchaca with books for the summer.
 In May 2016, we provided 4 books each for 460 students in kindergarten through 3rd grade.
 And, each first grader also received a book bag monogrammed with their name.
 It has been a joy to work with the principal and librarian at Menchaca to make this happen!

 Refugee Services of Texas